Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 *One thing that rides along on every hike is a head lamp, rather than a flashlight.

-*I carry an old compact disc (CD) with me as a signal mirror.
+*I carry half of an old compact disc (CD) with me as a signal mirror.
 It's lighter than a mirror, and takes up less space.

 *I carry a small plastic container with wads of dryer lint coated with petroleum jelly, to use as a fire starter.
 The climate I usually hike in (Pacific Northwest) is notorious for being damp, and I want to maximize my chances of getting a fire started.

-In fact, I have two: a small one in my daypack, and a large one for backpacking.
+In fact, I have two: a small one in my daypack, and a larger one for backpacking.

 In a survival situation, it could provide an insulating layer between my space blanket and my body, thus conserving more body heat.